 I understand not everyone can afford to take multiple vacations to far-away destinations each year – but that's not what this resolution is about.
 You don't have to go anywhere at all in order to use your hard-earned vacation time.
 Staycations and micro-adventures still count!

-If you're not comfortable planning big trips, then use your vacation days to take long weekend trips, go to your nearest national park, visit friends you haven't seen in a while, or even take a staycation in your own city.
+If you're not comfortable planning big trips, then use your vacation days to take long weekend trips, go to your nearest national park, visit friends you haven't seen in a while, or even mix work and time off into a hybrid workation.

-I recommend getting some time off on the calendar right at the beginning of the year so you don't fall into the habit of putting it off until later.
+And don't wait to get your time off scheduled – get some days off on the calendar as soon as you can so you don't fall into the habit of putting it off until later and then missing out.

 2. Go to at least one new place

 Again, you don't have to go far!
 That new place could be a new country on the other side of the world, but it could also be a new state or province, a nearby city you've never visited before, a new park or museum… you get the idea.

 Humans are creatures of habit; we like routine.
 But our day-to-day routines can lead to stress, and mixing things up every once in a while can actually be a really good thing.

 I personally try to visit at least one new country, one new state (though I'm running out of them!), and one new US national park site each year.